 I'm driving now

 I hated having to pull rank on my Mom.
 Even now I’m a listen-to-your-parents “good girl,” and she’s always had strong opinions.
 Saying no feels like breaking the One Rule to Rule Them All.
 But that’s part of growing up, isn’t it?
 Stepping up to adulthood, making hard decisions and trusting when to stick to them?
-I didn’t think that at 54 I’d still be growing up, but here we are.

 There’s more to my discomfort, though.
 People talk about “role reversal” as aging parents become more dependent on their adult children.
 Mom and I are experiencing this to some degree.
 But she’s still my Mom.
-She’s an adult with a wholly different temperament from me and opinions based on a lifetime of experience.
-Yes, she needs help now, much more than she wants.
-What she doesn’t need is my mothering.
+She’s an adult with a wholly different temperament and opinions based on a lifetime of experience.

 These road trips are helping us figure out our new mother-daughter relationship.
 I wouldn’t call this role reversal.
 I’d call it role redefinition.

-(A few days into our first trip, she said, “you know what?
+A few days into our first trip, she said, “you know what?
 I’m glad you’re driving.
 You were right.”
-But that hasn’t stopped her from back-seat driving or arguing with the GPS.)
+But that hasn’t stopped her from back-seat driving or arguing with the GPS.

 The last time I was in Yellowstone, I was nine years old.
-Many summer vacations were spent camping in national parks.
+I spent many summer vacations camping in national parks with my parents.
 One of our family cars was a small Toyota pickup fitted with a Snugtop camper shell.
 “Camper” is overstating it — it was just a fiberglass cover for the cargo bed with sliding windows and a hinged back window.
-The truck also had a padded, carpeted insert which turned the back into a comfy place for a kid to lie down and listen to her cassette tape collection.
-I spent several summers traversing the Western interstates like this: packed in the back of a truck with a pillow, my sleeping bag, some books and puzzle magazines, and a hand-held tape player.
-And all the camping equipment, of course.
+The cargo bed was outfitted with a padded, carpeted insert which turned it into a comfy place for a kid to lie down and listen to her cassette tape collection.

 (This was parenting in the 70s.)